stonetronics/stoneMouse/README.md

 Build summary:
 The StoneMouse pcb was etched with natriumpersulfate and the components were soldered.
 The controller was flashed before it was soldered on the pcb.
 For the Joystick, there was a prototyping pcb soldered 90° to the top of the base pcb to hold the components.
 Several buttons were soldered onto a prototyping pcb which was soldered to the base pcb and the joystick pcb.
+All buttons are debumped by an 100nF smd capacitor.
 The mechanical structure was strengthened by pieces of raw pcb soldered to the other pcbs, forming a housing for the electronics.